tcoopman/irmin-tutorial/src/Contents.md

 ## Record

-Now let's wrap a record type so it can be stored directly in Irmin.
+In this example I will wrap a record type so it can be stored directly in Irmin.

-Here is a `car` type that we will use as content type for our store.
-The key type will be VIN numbers, so maybe this is a list of clients for an automotive repair shop.
+Here is a `car` type that we will use as content type for our store:

 ```ocaml
 type color =